Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Light Grey PEML Schemes

 \section{Light Grey PEML Schemes}

 When the prior physics knowledge of a system is relatively well-described, i.e.\ it captures most of the physics of the true system, it is possible to rely on this knowledge as a relatively strong bias, while further exploiting learning schemes to capture any model mismatch.
 The term model mismatch or model-system discrepancy refers to the portion of the true system's behavior (or response) which remains uncaught by the known physics.
-As a result of the larger level of known physics used, as opposed to reliance on data, we here cluster and refer to this genre of methods as "light-grey".
+As a result of the larger degree of reliance on the physics-based model form, we here refer to this class of methods as "light-grey".
 We will first discuss a survey of machine-learning-enhanced Bayesian filtering methods, which are still mostly driven by physics knowledge embedded in the BF technique.
 This is then followed by a section on Physics-Guided Neural Networks, which use the universal-approximation capabilities of deep-learning to determine a model of model-system discrepancy.